rukh-debug/github-vscode-rich-presence-extension/README.md

 ## Requirements

 - A server to host backend
-- This => [backend server] should be hosted in your vps or whatever.
+- This => [backend server](https://github.com/rubenkharel/vscode-github-rich-presence) should be hosted yourself.

 ## Extension Settings

-This extension contributes the following settings:

-* `endpoint.OfSocketIoServer`: The server where your socketIO server is hosted
-* `speed.InSec`: set the update speed.
-Value in `Sec`
+Setting information is available on the above repo.
 ## Known Issues

-No Known issues sofar

-## Release Notes

-### 1.0.0

-- Initial release

-### 1.1.0

-- Dark Mode added (while you are sleeping)
-- Readme improvised

-### 1.1.5
-- icon added
-- readme improved
-- bug fixes
+Setting the update frequency higher then 60 sec might cause issue.

+Will fix it when I get time